RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - support recovery from key or system failure.

-For certificate status servers operating under this policy, the computer security functions listed below are required:
+For certificate status servers operating under this policy, the computer security functions listed below are required (in a VME, these functions are applicable to both the VM and hypervisor):

 - authenticate the identity of users before permitting access to the system or applications;